AstroAure/VSJupytEC2/README.md

 ## Workflow

-1. Starts the EC2 instance and Jupyter server.
+1. Start the EC2 instance and Jupyter server.
 In a Linux terminal, run `ec2-jupyter-create`.
 2. Open VS Code, click on the $_>^<$ symbol in the bottom left corner, select `Connect to Host` and choose your instance (by default `my-aws-ec2`).
 3. You're connected in your EC2 instance !
 You can choose your working directory, open a Git repository or clone one.
 4. To run a Jupyter notebook on the EC2-Jupyter server, open your notebook (in the VS Code connected to your EC2 instance), click `Select Kernel`, select `Existing Jupyter server...` and type `http://localhost:8888`.
 You will just have to enter the password you defined during setup.